5l1v3r1/bbpot/README.md

     urls = ["http://icanhazip.com/", "http://ifconfig.me/ip"]

-If enabled, Drupot will attempt to fetch the public IP of itself from the listed URLs.
-If enabled and no public IP can be fetched, Drupot will quit.
+If enabled, bbpot will attempt to fetch the public IP of itself from the listed URLs.
+If enabled and no public IP can be fetched, bbpot will quit.